 Stop wasting money once and for all, and start saving if you plan to become debt-free.

-Lately, all I’ve been hearing is that prices are going up on everything, and that is the truth.
+Lately, all I’ve heard is that prices are going up on everything, which is the truth.

 The other truth is that what I’m going to say will not make you rich, but it might just lead you there.

 Everything from housing to gas, groceries, utilities, and clothing stresses Canadians to the limit.

 Is it possible to stretch your budget any further?

 The last truth is that we either do something or face serious financial issues.

 Unfortunately, we can stop wasting money on what we don’t need.

 I’m not going to ramble on about fast food, eating out, and your evening outings with co-workers.